jundalisay/spblist/content/en/superphysics/principles/chapter-04b.md

 The ratio sign signifies this connection.

 In this way, we can say that the universe is an unending chain of multiple layered ratios, as a matrix, where a change in one part causes a change in the whole universe as a chain-effect.
+This is because in Cartesian Physics, which is one basis of Superphysics, there is no void in Nature (i.e. God is everywhere in Spinoza-speak).

 The lower dimensions like ours has more rigid ratios that lead to discrete and 'hardened' identities, while higher dimensions have more flexible ratios that lead to more malleable ones.

 Since the lower dimensions are more stubborn, they require more effort and energy to change than the upper dimensions.
+So it makes sense for enlightened entities to spend their energy going into the higher dimensions instead of wasting energy in the lower dimensions trying to convince crude-minded materialists that God exists or that the universe is conscious.

 #### Update March 10, 2022